The movie industry expects to soon receive a round of applause from the ever-watchful Federal Trade Commission on its revised marketing practices.

-As Gerstein says, “There’s no script for this.
+As Gerstein said, “There’s no script for this.
 There’s no predictable sequence of events.”

 While studios and theaters may be largely spared in the FTC follow-up, the music biz and the vidgame industry are likely to take some hits.
 This spring, the FTC issued an interim report harshly criticizing labels for still plugging violent lyrics to kids.

-Recording Industry Assn. of America prexy-CEO Hilary Rosen says the music biz, like the film biz, has responded to the FTC by adopting a series of marketing reforms.
+Recording Industry Assn. of America prexy-CEO Hilary Rosen said the music biz, like the film biz, has responded to the FTC by adopting a series of marketing reforms.

 And like its brethren, the music biz moved quickly after the terrorist attacks to yank content that might offend.
 Some auds will still hunger for what they had grown accustomed to before Sept.
 11, however.
 Days after the attacks, “The Producers” reclaimed the Broadway boards, rapper Jay-Z had the No. 1 album, and antagonistic metal band Megadeth played a sold-out gig in Los Angeles.
 More so than in previous eras, people need their targeted culture fix.